 Create Opportunities for Connection

-People are also more engaged with their coworkers if they can establish relationships with them.
-It’s tough to create an environment where people want to spend enough time outside of work to produce a relationship, though.
+People are also more engaged with their colleagues if they can establish relationships with them.

-You can facilitate this process by offering outside gathering events and different get together that allow people to enjoy the company of others outside of work.
+You can facilitate this process by offering outside, inside, or online events that allow co-workers to enjoy the company of each other.

 Want to Learn More About Collaboration?